Asterotheca

-Asterotheca is a genus of seedless, spore-bearing, vascularized ferns dating from the Carboniferous of the Paleozoic to the Triassic of the Mesozoic.
+Asterotheca is a genus of extinct seedless, spore-bearing, vascularized ferns dating from the Carboniferous of the Paleozoic to the Triassic of the Mesozoic.

 Description

 Asterotheca sp. is a vascularized, seedless fern that reproduces via spores that require the presence of water.
 This genus of fern lived from the Carboniferous to the Triassic and is an ancestor to all modern seed plants.

 The leaves of Asterotheca (and all ferns) are called fronds.
 Fossilized specimens show large, morphologically complex structures that consist of leaf segments called pinnae.
 Each pinna consists of four to eight sporangia.
 Asterotheca fronds are unipinnate because there is only a single row of pinnae on each side of the rachis, or main central stem.

 Asterotheca cyathea displays open dichotomous unipinnate segments, each with four to five eusporangia.

 Synonyms

 In the field of paleobotany, different parts of plant fossils are assigned different taxonomic names based on how they are preserved.